 The popularity of Texas may impact the cost of the move, along with timing.

 Summer is moving season, which means a spike in moving costs.
 Completing your move during offseason periods such as the fall or winter months (even early spring) can save you money.

-See how the cost of a 3-bedroom house with professional movers in March compares to the same move in July.
+See how the cost of a 3-bedroom house with California to Texas movers in March compares to the same move in July.